Lost but not forgotten!

 Dagger Club - This was in Store Street, the

-building presently occupied by Bob Rigby's photographic shop.
+building until early 2015 occupied by Bob Rigby's photographic

-One informant suggested that it was at one time the Liberal party
+shop.
+One informant suggested that it was at one time the Liberal

 Farmers Arms - Someone told me there was once a pub of this name; also mentioned by Broster - any ideas?
 Where was it?
 Please email me if you know anything about this pub.